tame-dev/ETS1294-15/README.md

 - This method is a string method, used for splitting a string into a list of substrings based on a specified delimiter.
 It is used like:
 - - String.split(delimiter)

+# join

+- This method is a string method, used for joining elements of an iterable (e.g., list, tuple) into a single string, with a specified string as the separator.
+It is used like:
+- - String.join(iterable)

+# isalpha

+- This method is a string method, used for checking if all characters in a string are alphabetic.
+It returns `True` if all characters are alphabetic, otherwise `False`.
+It is used like:
+- - String.isalpha()

+# isdigit

+- This method is a string method, used for checking if all characters in a string are digits.
+It returns `True` if all characters are digits, otherwise `False`.
+It is used like:
+- - String.isdigit()